 Healthcare and medical care

 The United Arab Emirates have a state-funded public healthcare system as well as a growing private healthcare sector.
 The standard of healthcare services varies considerably.
 When travelling to the Arab Emirates, you should take out comprehensive travel insurance.
+Travel insurance should also cover an air ambulance if needed.

 Some tourist hotels in Dubai have their own doctor.
 The fees of a hotel doctor are paid in cash or by credit card.
 You can seek reimbursement from your insurance company afterwards on submission of receipts.
 Always take your passport and travel insurance document, for example, a travel insurance card, with you when using healthcare services.